 Q: Do diagnoses such as depression, anxiety, ADD or ADHD prevent admission to the Academy?

 A: No. We have academic support services in place to meet the needs of a student requiring reasonable accommodations due to his or her learning process.
 Please note the diagnosis on the medical form and list any medications prescribed.
 Contact the learning disability coordinator if you have any questions regarding learning disabilities and/or accommodations.

 Q: If my son or daughter takes medication for ADD/ADHD, or other diagnosis, can he or she keep it in the room, or does it have to be with Health Services?
 How will this affect drug testing?

 A: All cadets are responsible for their own medications.
-Drug testing will not be affected as long as there is documentation in the cadet’s medical form, signed by his or her medical provider, that the medication is prescribed.
-We will not prescribe nor write refills for any psychiatric medications, including ADD/ADHD meds, as they require close monitoring by the presciber.
+Drug testing will not be affected as long as there is a current prescription that can be verified by the Medical Review Officer at the drug screening facility.
+We do not prescribe or write refills for any psychotropic medications, including ADD/ADHD medications.

 Q: Are there counseling services at MMA?

 A: Yes.
 We have a full time licensed mental health counselor in Health Services.
-Please contact Kathleen Shine-O’Brien at X1480 , or email@example.com if you have any questions or concerns about your son or daughter’s mental health.
-There is no extra charge for cadets.
+Please contact Jennifer Levesque at X1480 , or firstname.lastname@example.org if you have any questions or concerns.
+There is no extra charge for cadets to see a counselor.
 All information is strictly confidential.
 Referrals to area providers may be necessary, with payment through your health insurance.